FAIRmat-NFDI/data-modeling/synthesis_and_sample/README.md

 ![Sample examples](https://box.hu-berlin.de/f/ef3e2eca64b94b8396b5/?dl=1)

+Summary:

+What should be described in the Component Section:

 - simple substance (element or chemical compound)

+What should be described in Material Section:

 - mixture (or single phase mixture, solution, suspension, alloy or colloid)
 - multi phase sample (multi domain or composite)
 - layer (or film or substrate)